TwisterMW/twistermw-angular-formvalidation-directive/README.md

 Then the bootstrap class will be applied when the input has an error.

-PD: If you are including that dependency by wiredep you need to add the proper override section on your bower.json like this:
+PD: If you are including that dependency by grunt-wiredep or some automatic dependency injector which uses bower.json file you need to add the proper override section on it like this:

 ```json
 "overrides": {